philthompson10/sip/docs/abi_13.rst

         the type structure.
     :return:
         a non-zero value if the type structure refers to a namespace.

-.. c:function:: int sipTypeIsScopedEnum(sipTypeDef *td)

-    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a C++11 scoped enum.

-    :param td:
-        the type structure.
-    :return:
-        a non-zero value if the type structure refers to a C++11 scoped enum.

 .. c:function:: const char *sipTypeName(const sipTypeDef *td)